Odobenocetops: Foraging and feeding

 The asymmetrical palate was inclined more towards the left to compensate for the massive right tusk.
-Muizon and colleagues also mention the possibility that it was the other way around, and that the asymmetry wasn't responsible for the preference of the left side, but rather that this already established preference was responsible for the developement of the tusk.
+Muizon and colleagues also mention the possibility that it was the other way around, and that the asymmetry wasn't responsible for the preference of the left side, but rather that this already established preference was responsible for the development of the tusk.
 A preference for one particular side is not unheard of in modern cetaceans, as bottlenose dolphins occasionally and gray whales consistently show a preference for feeding using their right side.

 All this combined indicates that Odobenocetops was a bottomfeeding molluscivore, detecting various bivalves or crustaceans either through, depending on the species, the use of echolocation or exceptional vision and possibly with the assistance of tactile hair.
 While foraging the animal would keep its head down and the tusks parallel to the sediment while the rest of the body would be held oblique due to its greater density.
 The tail fluke would help keep this position while also providing propulsion, whereas the forelimbs may have been used as stabilizers.
 Once a suitable prey item was detected, Odobenocetops could have created a powerful jet of water using its mouth (an ability also seen in belugas and orcas), excavating the target from the sediment.
 It would then have likely used its powerful upper lip to grasp and hold the invertebrate in place before utilizing a complex suctionfeeding mechanism created by the palate and tongue to suck out the soft parts.
 Once these were out, the shell could be easily discarded.

 Paleoenvironment

-Odobenocetops was preserved in the Miocene Pisco Formation of Peru, which is thought to represent a coastal environment with calm, shallow waters.
+Odobenocetops is mainly known from the Miocene Pisco Formation of Peru, which is thought to represent a coastal environment with calm, shallow waters.
 The rock units preserve a great cetacean diversity, including cetotheriids, rorquals, the pontoporiid Pliopontos, the beaked whale Ninoziphius as well as the porpoise Piscolithax and multiple sperm whales including the giant Livyatan.
 Other marine animals include the marine sloth Thalassocnus, the giant shark Megalodon, two species of marine gharials, and various seals and penguins.
 Bivalves that could have served as prey to Odobenocetops have also been found in the area, including the genera Anadara, Trachycardium, Hybolophus, Panopea and Miltha.

+Odobenocetops is also known from the Late Miocene-aged Cerro Ballena locality of the Bahía Inglesa Formation of Chile.
+It is composed of silty sandstones and sands that were deposited in a supratidal flat (flattened beach or berm zone).
+Contemporaneous vertebrates from this locality include the seal Acrophoca, balaenopterid and sperm whales, billfish, the shark Carcharodon, and the marine sloth Thalassocnus.
+Other faunal components include a variety of trace fossils left by invertebrates.